These sweet Chocolate Almond Pancakes are the perfect brunch treat! Chocolate and almond are a match made in heaven!

 Chocolate Chip Pancakes are another fun pancake recipe to sneak some chocolate in.

-Another recipe to try is my Vegan Chocolate Almond Creamer recipe.
+Other recipes to try are my Chocolate Almond Butter recipe, Vegan Chocolate Energy Balls, and Vegan Chocolate Almond Creamer recipe.

 Jump to: